uidaholib/spec-docs/content/practices-procedures/scanning.md

 ---
 section: Practices and Procedures
-nav_order: 9
+nav_order: 10
-title: Scanning
+title: Scanning Procedures
----
 ---

 Spec scans archival materials for patron inquiries, inter-departmental requests, and other digitization projects such as digital collections.
 When a *part* or a *whole* collection has been scanned, they are marked with orange "SCANNED" stickers (located in the processing room).